liferay/liferay-docs/develop/tutorials/articles/380-troubleshooting/02-bsn-naming-syntax-issues.markdown

 example, a module with the domain `troubleshooting.liferay.com` would be reversed to `com.liferay.troubleshooting.`.

-There are three ways to specify a bundles `Bundle-SymbolicName`:
+There are three ways to specify a bundle's `Bundle-SymbolicName`:

 1.  `Bundle-SymbolicName` header in a bundle's `bnd.bnd` file.